By David Joel Miller

 Emotional challenges and substance use problems are a lot like chronic physical disorders.
 If you have had a stroke there has been same damage done.
 If you have been diagnosed with diabetes you will never be “cured.”
-Some changes will always remain as a result of you experience.
+Some changes will always remain as a result of your experience.

 While you will never be “cured” you can, and most people do, recover from that disorder.
 The same thing happens to those people who have had an emotional or substance use disorder.
 They can and do recover but they are never fully cured.
-There is a risk that if they are not careful they may slip back into an active stage of their problem but if they are vigilant about their recovery they do not need to keep getting sick again and returning to their provider to again and again be treated and recover over and over.
+There is a risk that if they are not careful they may slip back into an active stage of their problem but if they are vigilant about their recovery they do not need to keep getting sick again and returning to their provider to, again and again, be treated and recover over and over.

 These ideas about substance use problems and mental health problems are both included in the The Big Book of Alcoholics Anonymous.
-Bill W. wrote about the issues that those with Bipolar disorder will face that may make their recovery more difficult than that experienced by people who do not have an underlying mental health disorder.
+Bill W. wrote about the issues that those with Bipolar Disorder will face that may make their recovery more difficult than that experienced by people who do not have an underlying mental health disorder.

 Bill W also wrote that in the early days of those who came to the program and stuck (meaning actually continued to attend and participate in the program) 50% quit drinking forever.
 That does not sound to me like he believed that relapse needed to be a part of recovery.